anupshinde/anupzsite/contents/posts/hardware-trojans-device-leak-off-grid/index.md

 ---
-title: Hardware Trojans - Does your device leak off-grid?
+title: Hardware Trojans - Does your device leak data?
 date: 2013-09-25
 tags: hardware, trojans, electronics, IC
 abstract: How secure is the hardware that we use?
 Hardware Trojans are created with intentional and malicious changes to hardware's initial design.